Community Resource & Housing Guide

 1043 State St., Redding, CA 96001

-Food, meals, clothing, furniture, showers, and laundry on Fridays only.
+Food cooperative and bike repairs.
 (Photo ID and Social Security number required for food but not for all services).
 Call for program details & hours due to frequent changes.

 Redding Loaves and Fishes: 530-241-1108